Daphne Martschenko

-Early life
+Early life and education

-Martschenko was born in London to Alex, a U.S. foreign service officer of Ukrainian heritage, and Oluwatoyin ("Toyin"), originally from Nigeria.
+Martschenko was born in London, to Alex, a U.S. foreign service officer of Ukrainian heritage, and Oluwatoyin ("Toyin"), originally from Nigeria.
 She has three sisters and lived in Kyrgyzstan, Russia, and Ukraine while young.
+She attended Oakton High School in Vienna, Virginia, where she was a member the crew team her freshman year.
+She later attended Stanford University in Stanford, California, where she majored in Slavic languages and anthropology.
+In 2014, she enrolled at the University of Cambridge, where she obtained a PhD, focused on the impact of behavioral genetics on the education system.